Qiskit/documentation/docs/api/qiskit/qiskit.transpiler.Target.md

 Create a new `Target` object

 <Admonition title="Deprecated since version 0.23.0" type="danger">
   `qiskit.transpiler.target.Target.__init__()`’s argument `aquire_alignment` is deprecated as of qiskit-terra 0.23.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 Instead, use the argument `acquire_alignment`, which behaves identically.
 </Admonition>

 **Parameters**